 Check out some summer-themed songs!

-Summer themes can be used for older individuals in speech therapy.
-There are many different holidays and events in summer that can be learned about and discussed in speech therapy sessions (or at home).
+Summer themes can be explored by many individuals in speech therapy.
+There are numerous different holidays and events in summer that can be learned about and discussed in speech therapy sessions (or at home).
 Some summer holidays and themes include the Summer Solstice, Juneteenth, Independence Day (in the United States), summer sports (baseball, swimming), and Shark Week!
 Nat Geo Kids is a great YouTube channel with a number of playlists related to summer animals and more.
-Readworks is a website that is free and has a TON of great fiction and nonfiction articles related to summer.
-You can filter by things like reading level, type of passage, and length.
+Readworks is a free website with a ton of great fiction and nonfiction articles related to summer.
+You can even filter by things like reading level, type of passage, and length.

 Coloring sheets

-The coloring sheets can be used to follow directions (e.g. “color the top part of the green”).
-Add your own creations and directions, such as instructing the individuals to draw a cloud above the sandcastle.
-You can also have someone color in a portion of the picture after they practice a target sound 5 or 10 times.
+The coloring sheets can be used to target spatial and size concepts (e.g. “color the top part of the green”).
+You can also make it more interactive and add your own creations and directions, such as instructing clients to draw a cloud above the sandcastle.
+You can also have your client color in a portion of the picture after they practice a target sound 5 or 10 times.

 BINGO board

 The BINGO board can be used to work on target sounds or answer simple (or more complex) questions.
-Instruct the individuals to cover a certain word or work on inferences or categories when you say cover something that you wear or cover something that is cold.
-There are two unique BINGO boards to add more variety if you would like!
+Instruct the clients to cover a certain word or work on inferences or categories when you say cover something that you wear or cover something that is cold.
+Two unique BINGO boards are available!

 Pictures

-The final pictures can be used for memory or matching.
-Make a copy of it and work on articulation or answering wh- questions when individuals flip over different cards.
+The pictures can be used for memory or matching games.
+Make a copy of the worksheet, cut the pictures into the individual squares, and work on articulation or answering wh- questions when individuals flip over different cards.
 You may also target different adjectives or concepts when you discuss where you wear sunglasses or what you need in order to go swimming.

 This post contains some affiliate links and we are (slightly) compensated if you use them, but all opinions are our own.
 We appreciate the support!